 “We’ll work with one another to establish formal and informal partnerships with industry, civil society and security researchers, across proprietary and open source technologies to improve technical collaboration, coordinated vulnerability disclosure and threat sharing, as well as to minimize the levels of malicious code being introduced into cyberspace,” said Brad Smith, president and chief legal officer of Microsoft.

-All of them pledged to deliver products and services that value users’ security, while giving them tools to protect themselves if the need arises.
+These companies pledged to deliver products and services that value users’ security while giving them tools to protect themselves if the need arises.

-The company is joined by RSA, Avast, Bitdefender, FireEye, Symantec, Arm, Orace and more.
-Two social networks are joining the fight, by the way: LinkedIn and Facebook, in another attempt to atone for its mistakes.
+Microsoft is joined by RSA, Avast, Bitdefender, FireEye, Symantec, ARM, Orace and more.
+Even social networks LinkedIn and Facebook are part of these accords.